-As the opioid epidemic continues to claim countless lives across the nation, these Illinois researchers think medical marijuana could be an effective alternative to prescription painkillers.
+As the opioid epidemic continues to claim countless lives across the nation, these Illinois researchers think that medical marijuana could be an effective alternative to prescription painkillers.

 An Effective Treatment Option?

-Most commonly, marijuana was used as an alternative to opioids but participants also reported cutting down on other medications, such as:
+Most commonly, marijuana was used as an alternative to opioids, but participants also reported cutting down on other medications, such as:

-- Over the counter pain relief
+- Over-the-counter pain relief

-Researchers want to continue their investigation to determine an ideal individualized dose that could be used to help someone taper off prescription painkillers, like OxyContin.
+Researchers want to continue their investigation to determine an ideal individualized dose that could be used to help someone taper off prescription painkillers—like OxyContin.

 Could Marijuana Really Stop the Opioid Epidemic?

-The Chicago Tribune reported all of the participants in this study reported a deep dissatisfaction with prescription medications.
+The Chicago Tribune reported that all of the participants in this study reported a deep dissatisfaction with prescription medications.
 Bruce said, “One of the most compelling things to come out of this is that people are taking control of their own health, and most providers would agree that’s a good thing.”
-However, he warned of limitations: “The lack of provider knowledge around what cannabis does and doesn’t do, the difference in products and ingestion methods and dosing, is all kind of a Wild West.”
+However, he warned of limitations: “The lack of provider knowledge around what cannabis does and doesn’t do, the difference in products and ingestion methods and dosing, it is all kind of a Wild West.”